Buying a Boat or Airplane for Business Purposes

 - Boat or airplane as a business vs. a hobby.
 If you buy a boat or airplane for business use, you must be able to show that you are running a legitimate business, and are not just taking out fishing or flight charters as a hobby.
 To avoid IRS scrutiny under "hobby loss" rules, you must keep good business records, show that you intend to make a profit, and make a profit.

-Don't Want the Hassle of Trying to Keep Detailed Records of Business Use?
+Don't Want to Keep Detailed Records of Business Use?

 Your other option is to buy the boat or airplane personally, giving up the depreciation and expense deductions.
 This saves a lot of time with your tax advisor, too.
 Just enjoy the boat, occasionally using it for business.